-Concurrently, the Arts Board is launching its eighth cycle of funding devoted to conserving public art in the City of Milwaukee.
+The Arts Board also launches the 10th cycle of the Conservation of Public Art Fund.
 The goal of the fund is to preserve that part of the city’s cultural and civic heritage embodied in its public art.
 The fund supports the conservation of works that are historically, culturally and aesthetically important to the city.
 Up to $10,000 is available in this cycle.

-Arts Board Names 19th Annual Artists of the Year
+Milwaukee Arts Board Names 20th Annual Artists of the Year